aring1998/vue-marquee/README_en.md

 ## ✨Introduce
 <img src="https://source.aring.cc/assets/project/vue-marquee/demo.gif" alt="" />

 AringVueMarquee is a small component similar to the effect of LED rolling light.
-It realizes text rolling through CSS3 transition scheme to adapt to the mobile terminal and reduce the performance loss caused by interval.
+It realizes text rolling through CSS3 `Animation + Transform` scheme to adapt to the mobile terminal and reduce the performance loss caused by interval.

-You can customize **color / size / click event** to meet your business needs
+You can customize **color / size / click event** to meet your business needs.

 ## 📦Install
 ```